rios0rios0/dotfiles/README.md

 ### TODO:
-- `know_hosts` are with binary content when executed via Chezmoi
-- manage the script files imported in the `.zshrc` inside another custom folder
 - export all active GPGs to the `.gpg` folder + import them in the keyring
 - check how to avoid 1Password duplicated calls
 - check how to use variables from a included template